jfr992/pulumi-iac-library/README.md

 - `targetGroupArn`: The ARN of the target group created.
 - `securityGroupID`: The ID of the security group created.

-### GitHub Actions

-This project uses GitHub Actions to preview the infrastructure changes on pull requests and updates the infrastructure when changes are merged.
-Check `pulumi-preview.yml` and `pulumi-up.yml`.

 ## Author